 Online Casino and Poker Revenue Kept Growing in Q3

-Online casino gaming and poker also saw continued growth, according to the AGA.
+Real money US online poker and online casino gaming also saw continued growth, according to the AGA.

 The combined verticals generated $1.2 billion in revenue in Q3 2022, up 28.5% year-over-year and less than one percentage point from the quarterly record set in the preceding quarter.